DGwebdes/resources/README.md

 - [CS50 AI](https://cs50.harvard.edu/ai/) — Harvard's introduction to AI with Python.
 Covers search, knowledge, learning, neural networks, and language.
 - [Elements of AI](https://www.elementsofai.com/) - The Elements of AI is a series of free online courses created by MinnaLearn and the University of Helsinki.
 - [Microsoft AI For Beginners](https://microsoft.github.io/AI-For-Beginners/) — Open-source curriculum from Microsoft covering AI fundamentals across 24 lessons.
+- [Prompt Engineering](https://www.promptingguide.ai/) - Prompt engineering skills help to better understand the capabilities and limitations of large language models.
+- [Agents.md](https://agents.md/) - A dedicated, predictable place to provide the context and instructions to help AI coding agents work on your project.
 - [Agent Skills](https://agentskills.io/home) — Learn how a standardized way to give AI agents new capabilities and expertise works.
 - [Skills.sh](https://www.skills.sh/) — Reusable capabilities for AI agents.
 Install them with a single command.